mozilla/extension-workshop/documentation/publish/add-on-policies.md

 Then the “unexpected” feature(s) must adhere to all of the following requirements:

 - The add-on description must clearly state what changes the add-on makes.
 - All changes must be “opt-in”, meaning the user has to take non-default action to enact the change.
-Changes that prompt users via the permissions system don’t require an additional opt-in.
+Changes that prompt the user via the permissions system don’t require an additional opt-in.
 - The opt-in interface must clearly state the name of the add-on requesting the change.

 {% endcapture %}